 Companies of all sizes still follow some form of traditional receipt management, and employees find it to be a tiring and cumbersome process.
-This often leads to delays when submitting their expenses in order to get reimbursed.
+This often leads to delays when submitting their expense reports in order to get reimbursed.

 Accountants have to validate each expense after cross-checking it with the company rules and policies.
 This whole sequence of events causes numerous problems that affect the productivity of the business and employees.
 Sadly, this is still the standard process that's followed by many companies.
 However, can businesses gain from switching to online-based receipt management?

 You can find paper receipts everywhere, and both employees and accountants are stuck slogging away with them all piled up.
 A paper-based invoice is any hard copy that is manually checked, verified, and recorded.
 A paper-based receipt management process usually goes like this:

 After making expenses, the suppliers will generate print invoices for the buyer.
 Once received, it goes to the Accounts team that then records it into the system.

 The accounting team needs to record all the expenses in the general ledger of the company.
 Here, all invoices are filed and kept in archive storage so that it is easy to retrieve for later usage.

 To make sure payments are accurate and the payment terms are maintained, it needs to be verified first.
 The Accounts Payable team manually checks each receipt for errors like the wrong account number and wrong purchase order.
 Invoices are then validated to make sure the billing amount matches the order/quantity of goods/services obtained.
 And as the last step, the Cost Center checks the tax treatment for the respective invoices.